StollLab/chiLife/README.md

 User defined labels can be constructed from a single state pdb file or a multi-state pdb file.
 If constructed from a single state pdb file a list of dihedral angles and weights can be passed via the `dihedrals` and `weigts` keyword arguments.
-For each set of dihedral angles, χLife create a rotamer and store the whole library using the specified name.
+For each set of dihedral angles, chiLife create a rotamer and store the whole library using the specified name.
 Once a label is added it can be used the same as any other label. e.g.

 ```python
 xl.SpinLabel('TRT', site=238, protein=MBP, sample=5000)
 ```

-For more information on how to use χLife as a python module, see [examples](#examples/)
+For more information on how to use chiLife as a python module, see [examples](#examples/)